JulienCalvignac/BuDa/graphTool/Readme.md

 To cancel, click on the box once again.
 Note: a geometric view can be assigned to an individual block without being assigned to either its parents or its children.

-###	Advanced link features – link parameters
+###	Advanced link features – Networks
-Links can be assigned parameters.
-This feature is useful to assign and display networks and circuits of any given kind.
+Links can be assigned networks and circuits of any given kind.
-To manipulate link parameters, press the blue rectangle reading “link parameter” on the right of the workspace.
-The “link parameter” area unfolds.
+To manipulate networks, press the blue rectangle reading “Networks” on the right of the workspace.
+The “Networks” area unfolds.
-####	Creating a link parameter
+####	Creating a network
-Fill in the new name of the link parameter in the “objectname” text box, then click on the “+” button at the bottom of the “link parameter” area.
+Fill in the new name of the network in the “objectname” text box, then click on the “+” button at the bottom of the “Networks” area.
-A new field with the name of the link parameter has been created in the “link parameter” area, with a tick box on the left.
+A new field with the name of the network has been created in the “Networks” area, with a tick box on the left.
-####	Deleting a link parameter
+####	Deleting a network
-Fill in the new name of the link parameter in the “objectname” text box, then click on the “-” button at the bottom of the “link parameter” area.
+Fill in the new name of the network in the “objectname” text box, then click on the “-” button at the bottom of the “Networks” area.
-The field with the name of the link parameter has disappeared.
-All the links to which the link parameter had been assigned have been updated (the link parameter is not assigned to them anymore).
+The field with the name of the network has disappeared.
+All the links to which the network had been assigned have been updated (the network is not assigned to them anymore).
-#### Assigning a link parameter to a link
+#### Assigning a network to a link
 Select a link by clicking on it.
-All the link parameters whose names appear to have been selected in the “link parameter” area (white box ticked) have already been assigned to the link.
+All the networks whose names appear to have been selected in the “Networks” area (white box ticked) have already been assigned to the link.
-To assign an additional link parameter to the link, click the white box on the left of the name of the link parameter.
+To assign an additional network to the link, click the white box on the left of the name of the network.
 To cancel, click on the box once again.
-Note 1: when a link parameter is assigned to a link, it is automatically assigned to all the parents of the link.
-When the assignment to a link is cancelled, it is automatically cancelled from all the children of the link ; it is also cancelled from all the parents of the link unless the link parameter is still assigned to a sibling of the link (in which case the parents inherit the assignment from the sibling of the link, if not from the link itself).
+Note 1: when a network is assigned to a link, it is automatically assigned to all the parents of the link.
+When the assignment to a link is cancelled, it is automatically cancelled from all the children of the link ; it is also cancelled from all the parents of the link unless the network is still assigned to a sibling of the link (in which case the parents inherit the assignment from the sibling of the link, if not from the link itself).
-Note 2 : the assignment of a link parameter to a link can be cancelled only if no child of the link has been assigned the link parameter.
+Note 2 : the assignment of a network to a link can be cancelled only if no child of the link has been assigned the network.

-####	Highlighting link parameters
+#### Highlighting networks
 Unselect all links by clicking on the backgroung of the workspace.

-To highlight one or more link parameters, select them from the “link parameter” area by clicking on the boxes on the left of their names.
-All the links that the selected link parameters have been assigned to are displayed in thick lines; all the blocks that are connected with these links are displayed in pink circles.
+To highlight one or more networks, select them from the “Networks” area by clicking on the boxes on the left of their names.
+All the links that the selected networks have been assigned to are displayed in thick lines.
+The first 5 networks have each a different color automatically assigned to them.
+If a link is dashed, it means it belongs to more than one highlighted networks.

-To cancel highlight, unselect link parameters by clicking on ticked boxes.
-Note : you should make sure no link has been selected before, otherwise you will assign the link parameter to the selected link instead of cancelling the highlight.
+To cancel highlight, unselect networks by clicking on ticked boxes.
+Note : you should make sure no link has been selected before, otherwise you will assign the network to the selected link instead of cancelling the highlight.

 ### Advanced link features – tightness